better-internet/radworks-docs/docs/getting-started.md

 </Highlight>

+> If you have trouble with installation, check out our [troubleshooting guide](troubleshooting.md).
+You can also find
-> You can also find additional instructions, such as installing from source, in the [`radicle-cli`
+> additional instructions, such as installing from source, in the [`radicle-cli`
 > repository](https://app.radicle.xyz/alt-clients.radicle.eth/rad:git:hnrkmg77m8tfzj4gi4pa4mbhgysfgzwntjpao).

 When you create an identity with `rad auth`, you get your **Peer ID**, which identifies your device and the code you